ChristoJobyAntony/TimeTable2Calendar/README.md

 ***A python program to automate adding your School/College timetables to your google calendar using  google calendar API.***

+### Installation
+1. Clone the project and download it.
-To use this application, you need to create a google cloud platform project and  the authorization credentials for a desktop application and save under the root directory as "credentials.json"
+2. Create a google cloud platform project and enable google calendar API [helo](https://developers.google.com/workspace/guides/create-project)
+3. Create authorization credentials for a desktop application [help](https://developers.google.com/workspace/guides/create-credentials)
+4. Download the credentials save it  under the root directory as "credentials.json"
+5. Follow the quick setup guide or create your script in the root directory and import the necessary classes

 ### Quick Setup
-    Refer to example.py for quick setup
+ The example.py has detailed instructions on how to setup and use the program, copy it to the root directory and use it.

 ### The TimeTable Object :